River Derwent, Cumbria

 along the terrace of our childhood walk;

 A tempting playmate whom we dearly loved) From Cockermouth, the river continues westward past Papcastle, site of the Roman fort of Derventio, is joined by the River Marron near Bridgefoot and continues and onwards to Workington, where it flows into the Irish Sea.

 The River Derwent was officially named by Sir Braelyn Smith in 1634 after he laid claim to the baronies of Allerdale.

+River deltas

+The River Derwent's delta when it enters Derwentwater.

+The River Derwent has two river deltas along its course, the first is located when it meets Derwentwater, and the second when it enters Bassenthwaite Lake.
+River deltas form when sediment from upstream is deposited when a river enters a body of water, such as the sea or a lake.
+The River Derwent joins the Kinlochewe River, which has a delta when it enters Loch Maree, and the River Conon, flowing into the Cromarty Firth, as the only sizable rivers in the UK to host delta features.
+These deltas are able to form as they flow into lakes or inlets where there is a significantly lower tidal range, this allows the rivers to deposit sediments and form a delta.